Australian Bombshell Tahlia Skaines Sizzles In An Impossibly Small Green Bikini

-Tahlia Skaines delighted her massive fan base by flaunting her bombshell body in another smoking hot photo that was shared to her Instagram feed on Tuesday, October 13.
-The sizzling snap saw Skaines go back to her roots by rocking a barely-there bikini.
+Tahlia Skaines delighted her massive fan base by flaunting her bombshell body in another smoking-hot photo shared to her Instagram feed on Tuesday, October 13.
+The sizzling snap saw Skaines go back to her roots by rocking a barely there bikini.

-The photo captured the model, and social media influencer posed in the center of the frame.
+The photo captured the social media influencer posed in the center of the frame.
 The shoot took place between her kitchen and living room, and the corner of a sofa and coffee table could be seen on her right side.
 To Skaines’ left was a modern kitchen space with wood cabinets and a white subway tile backsplash.
 She rested her derriere on the edge of a barstool, running one hand through her mane and draping the opposite near her hip.
-Skaines turned her head to the side, averting her gaze to something outside of the frame.
+Skaines turned her head to the side, averting her gaze to something outside the frame.

 She sported a sexy suit that showed off her killer curves.
-On her upper-half, she rocked an impossibly small bikini top with a scooping neckline that treated her audience to a view of her voluptuous chest.
+On her upper half, she rocked an impossibly small bikini top with a scooping neckline that treated her audience to a view of her voluptuous chest.
 The body of the swimwear was dark green, but the perimeter was trimmed in white.
 It had a set of thick straps that were tight on her toned shoulders and arms.

 The bottom of the garment was just as hot, and the front was worn low on her navel, leaving her bronze abs entirely on display.
 It had a set of sexy straps that were worn high and snug on her hips, accentuating her hourglass curves.
-It had a set of circular claps near her hip bones, drawing the eye to her chiseled abs.
+It had a set of circular clasps near her hipbones, drawing the eye to her chiseled abs.
 The suit’s high-cut design also showed off her slender stems.

 Skaines wore her silky, blond tresses down and straight, and they cascaded over her shoulder and chest.
 She added a pair of dripping, silver earrings, which offered just the right amount of bling.

-In the caption of the update, Skaines told her audience that she was “focussing on the positives,” and “feeling very grateful.”
+In the caption of the update, Skaines told her audience that she was focusing “on the positives,” and “feeling very grateful.”
 It has not taken long for social media users to give the update their stamp of approval.
 More than 8,000 Instagrammers have double-tapped the post, and an additional 100 left comments with just two hours of it going live.

 “Um wow Obsessed with the khaki and white too,” one follower gushed, adding a series of flame and heart emoji.